-This is an argument for owning life insurance outside of your employer sponsored plan.
-If you have a change in your health for the worse, you might not be able to buy a standard issue life insurance policy.
+This is an argument for owning life insurance outside of your employer-sponsored plan.
+If you have a change in your health for the worse, you might not be able to buy a standard-issue life insurance policy.
 If you lose your job, you will be left unprotected.
-If you don’t need a significant amount of additional life insurance apart from your employer offered life, you can buy a small policy with a rider known as a guaranteed insurability rider, which gives you the option to purchase additional insurance without additional underwriting.
+If you don’t need a significant amount of additional life insurance apart from your employer’s offered life insurance, you can buy a small policy with a rider known as a guaranteed insurability rider, which gives you the option to purchase additional insurance without additional underwriting.
 Don’t underestimate the value of having the ability to cover yourself for the sake of your family.

 Expenses are Rising Faster than Pay

 In the recent past, expenses for housing, fuel, and food have gone up significantly.
 Unfortunately, salaries have not kept pace.
 When you are projecting how much life insurance coverage you need, you need to take into account the future expenses your beneficiaries will need to cover to maintain their lifestyle, attend college, or retire comfortably.
 Unfortunately, if you depend on your life insurance coverage to rise with your salary, it may not keep pace with the rise in expenses you are protecting your family against.

 Keep in mind that an employer does not have to provide a life insurance plan.
 There is no law requiring them to maintain the plan or to prevent them from reducing the coverage it provides.
 While life insurance tends to be a relatively inexpensive benefit for companies to provide their employees and therefore unlikely to get cut, it does happen.
 If you are banking on this coverage to protect you for a long time, even if losing your job is unlikely you can’t necessarily depend upon the employer to keep the coverage in place.

 Employer Life Insurance is as Close as it gets to Free Insurance